isc-projects/stork/doc/install.rst

       static_configs:
          - targets: ['server.example.org:8080']

-The Stork Server exports metrics on the assigned HTTP/HTTPS port (defined via ``--rest-port`` flag).
+The ``Stork Server`` exports metrics on the assigned HTTP/HTTPS port (defined via the ``--rest-port`` flag).

 .. note::

-   The Prometheus client periodically collects metrics from the clients (Stork Server or Stork Agent, for example).
-   It is done via an HTTP call.
+   The Prometheus client periodically collects metrics from the clients (``Stork Server`` or ``Stork Agent``, for example), via an HTTP call.
 By convention, the endpoint that shares the metrics has the ``/metrics`` path.
    This endpoint returns data in Prometheus-specific format.

 .. warning::

-   Prometheus ``/metrics`` endpoint doesn't require authentication.
-Therefore, securing this endpoint from external access is highly recommended to avoid unauthorized parties gathering the server's metrics.
-One way to restrict endpoint access is by using appropriate HTTP proxy configuration to allow only local access or access from the Prometheus host.
+   The Prometheus ``/metrics`` endpoint does not require authentication.
+Therefore, securing this endpoint from external access is highly recommended to prevent unauthorized parties from gathering the server's metrics.
+One way to restrict endpoint access is by using an appropriate HTTP proxy configuration to allow only local access or access from the Prometheus host.
 Please consult the NGINX example configuration file shipped with Stork.

-After restarting, the Prometheus web interface can be used to inspect whether statistics are exported properly.
+After restarting, the Prometheus web interface can be used to inspect whether the statistics have been exported properly.
-Kea statistics use the ``kea_`` prefix (e.g. kea_dhcp4_addresses_assigned_total); BIND 9
+Kea statistics use the ``kea_`` prefix (e.g. ``kea_dhcp4_addresses_assigned_total``); BIND 9
-statistics will eventually use the ``bind_`` prefix (e.g. bind_incoming_queries_tcp); Stork Server statistics use the ``storkserver_`` prefix.
+statistics will eventually use the ``bind_`` prefix (e.g. ``bind_incoming_queries_tcp``); and ``Stork Server`` statistics use the
+``storkserver_`` prefix.

 Alerting in Prometheus
 ----------------------

-Prometheus provides capability to configure altering.
-A good starting point is the `Prometheus documentation on Alterting <https://prometheus.io/docs/alerting/latest/overview/>`_.
-Briefly, the three main steps are configure Alertmanager, configure Prometheus to talk to the Alertmanager and then define the alerting rules in Prometheus.
-There are no specific requirements or recommendations as these are very deployment dependant.
+Prometheus provides the ability to configure alerting.
+A good starting point is the `Prometheus documentation on alerting <https://prometheus.io/docs/alerting/latest/overview/>`_.
+Briefly, the three main steps are: configure the Alertmanager; configure Prometheus to talk to the Alertmanager; and define the alerting rules in Prometheus.
+There are no specific requirements or recommendations, as these are very deployment-dependent.
 The following is an incomplete list of ideas that could be
 considered:

-- The ``storkserver_auth_unreachable_machine_total`` is reported by the Stork server and shows the number of unreachable machines.
+- The ``storkserver_auth_unreachable_machine_total`` metric is reported by the ``Stork Server`` and shows the number of unreachable machines.
 Its value under normal circumstances should be zero.
-Configuring an alert for non-zero values may be the highest level for large scope problem, such as whole VM or server becoming unavailable.
+Configuring an alert for non-zero values may be the best indicator of a large-scale problem, such as a whole VM or server becoming unavailable.
 - The ``storkserver_auth_authorized_machine_total`` and ``storkserver_auth_unauthorized_machine_total``
-  metrics may be used to monitor situations when new machines (e.g. by automated VM cloning) may appear in the network or existing machines could disappear.
+  metrics may be used to monitor situations when new machines (e.g. by automated VM cloning) may appear in the network or existing machines may disappear.
-- The ``kea_dhcp4_addresses_assigned_total`` together with ``kea_dhcp4_addresses_total`` can be used to calculate pool utilization.
-If the server allocates all available addresses, it won't be able to handle new devices, which is one of the most common failure cases of the DHCPv4 server.
-Depending on the deployment specifics, a threshold when the pool utilization approaches 100% should be seriously considered.
+- The ``kea_dhcp4_addresses_assigned_total`` metric, along with ``kea_dhcp4_addresses_total``, can be used to calculate pool utilization.
+If the server allocates all available addresses, it will not be able to handle new devices, which is one of the most common failure cases of the DHCPv4 server.
+Depending on the deployment specifics, a threshold alert when the pool utilization approaches 100% should be seriously considered.
-- Contrary to popular belief, DHCPv6 can also run out of resources, in particular in case of Prefix Delegation.
-The ``kea_dhcp6_pd_assigned_total`` divided by ``kea_dhcp6_pd_total`` can be considered a PD pool utilization.
+- Contrary to popular belief, DHCPv6 can also run out of resources, in particular with prefix delegation (PD).
+The ``kea_dhcp6_pd_assigned_total`` metric divided by ``kea_dhcp6_pd_total`` can be considered an indicator of PD pool utilization.
 It is an important metric if PD is being used.

-Compared to Grafana alerting, the alerting mechanism configured in Prometheus has the relative advantage of not requiring additional component (Grafana).
+The alerting mechanism configured in Prometheus has the relative advantage of not requiring an additional component (Grafana).
 The alerting rules are defined in a text file using simple YAML syntax.
-For details, see `Prometheus documentation on alerting rules
+For details, see the `Prometheus documentation on alerting rules
 <https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/>`_.
 One potentially
-important feature is Prometheus' ability to be configured to automatically discover available Alertmanager instances, which may be helpful in various redundancy considerations.
-The Alertmanager provides a rich list of receivers, which are that actual notification mechanisms used: email, pagerduty, pushover, slack, opsgenie, webhook, wechat and more.
+important feature is Prometheus' ability to automatically discover available Alertmanager instances, which may be helpful in various redundancy considerations.
+The Alertmanager provides a rich list of receivers, which are the actual notification mechanisms used: email, PagerDuty, Pushover, Slack, Opsgenie, webhook, WeChat, and more.

 ISC makes no specific recommendations between Prometheus or Grafana.
 This is a deployment consideration.